-Does the person try to scare you with talk about wildlife diseases or dangerous animals, or do they simply make you aware that you need to be cautious when dealing with wildlife to avoid the risk of infection?
+Does the person try to scare you with talk about wildlife diseases or dangerous animals, or do they simply make you aware of the potential risks when dealing with wildlife and that you need to be cautious?

 Are the procedures to be used simply and concisely explained?
-(Note: Under permit, mandatory euthanization of certain species may be required (see Trapping Wildlife for an explanation on why).
-Call your WDFW Regional Office for current requirements.)
+Recognize that under permit, mandatory euthanization of certain species may be required (see Trapping Wildlife for an explanation on why).
+Call your WDFW Regional Office for current requirements.

 Does this person's approach to the problem include making sure it does not reoccur?
 This should include a discussion of needed structural repairs or changes and ways you should alter your own habits (e.g., birdfeeder or trash maintenance).

 Is any part of the work guaranteed?
-Although the kind of guarantee will vary depending upon the species involved and the type of work being performed, getting a guarantee suggests the person might be in business long enough to back it.
+Although the kind of guarantee will vary depending upon the species involved and the type of work being performed, getting a guarantee suggests the person might have the experience to back it.

 Does the person provide a variety of pricing options to fit your budget?
 For example, can you share in the work by checking cage traps to save trips to your home?

 Ask the person who is responsible for checking the traps how often the traps are to be checked.
 (The correct answer is that the traps must be checked daily, including weekends and holidays.
 If you must check the traps, then the trapper must be available to remove the trapped animals.)

 Just because a company charges a lot of money for its services doesn't necessarily mean that it is better or more reputable than other companies.
 However, be cautious of low quotes; you often get what you pay for.